jordanribera/vga-passthrough/README.md

 The first value on each of those lines represents the pci-e bus and slot for that device.
 In addition to the bus/slot, we will also need the device IDs for the cards in those slots.
+Use `-s` to filter by each of the two slots, and also `-nn` to display the device ID:
 ```
 $ lspci -s a0:00 -nn
 0a:00.0 VGA compatible controller [0300]: NVIDIA Corporation GP106 [GeForce GTX 1060 6GB] [10de:1c03] (rev a1)